 What about days with inclement weather?

-All of our camps have access to indoor/covered facilities to keep campers safe and out of rain or extreme heat.
+Our camp has access to indoor/covered facility to keep campers safe and out of rain or extreme heat.
 On indoor days, we often watch a G-rated movie.
 We also play indoor activities like board/card games and arts & crafts.
-Depending on the facility, we may play an indoor sport like soccer, baseketball, dodgeball, freeze tag, etc.

 Do you provide before or after care?

 Unfortunately not.
 Our earliest drop off is 8am and our latest pickup is 5:00 PM.
 There is a fee charged for late pickups.

 We keep all our camper-to-counselor ratios below 10:1.
 Depending on the age range, it may be as low as 5:1.
 A large portion of our counselors are high school upperclassmen or college students.
 Our camp has a director, who is often a teacher or involved in education.
 We appoint our most experienced counselors as head counselors, who are in charge of coordinating the junior counselors and keeping the counselors on schedule.

 How are your counselors trained and screened?